How to Make a Canvas Tote Bag: Upcycling Old Clothes into New Items

 In the vein of ethical fashion and reducing the textile industry’s significant adverse effect on the environment, upcycling rises as one of the best solutions we have right now.
 As we said before, the world is slowly but steadily embracing sustainable vegan fabrics, but we still have a long way ahead of us until we get to wear Pinatex summer sandals and soybean cashmere just as frequently as we wear animal leather and wool.

 What we can do now is acknowledge that upcycling is both fun and useful – it certainly saves you some money on buying new clothes or accessories.
 Moreover, we can all agree that tote bags make some of the most popular items these days, as they serve many purposes.
-You can use them as shopping bags, fashion bags, promotional items for your business, and more.
+You can use them as reusable shopping bags, fashion bags, promotional items for your business, and more.

 If you always wanted to know how to make a tote bag at home, we will see you and raise you: let’s learn today how to make tote bags out of clothes and items you already have, and you want to turn into cute and fully functional tote bags!